-To meet these requirements, providers need to pursue a five-phase approach.
-By progressing through these steps, teams can gain the maturity required to most effectively secure their apps and the sensitive data used in their apps.
+To meet these requirements, app developers and providers need to pursue a five-phase approach.
+By progressing through these steps, development teams can gain the maturity required to most effectively secure their apps and the sensitive data used in their apps.